lbryio/lbry.com/posts/faq/referrals.md

 ### When do I get my rewards?

 You will not receive any credits until you get off the waitlist.
 As soon as you do, you will receive an acceptance bonus.
 You will not receive rewards for each referral until those users join and use LBRY themselves.
 This is to combat referral fraud.

+### How frequently do you take people off the waitlist?

+We anticipate taking anywhere from several hundreds to several thousand off each week.
+It depends on how development continues.

 ### Is there a limit to the credits I can earn?